sequenceiq/slider/src/site/md/manpage.md

 It returns -1 if there is no running cluster, or the size of the flexed cluster matches that of the original -in which case the cluster state does not change.

+### freeze \<cluster>  \[--waittime time]
+freeze the cluster.
+The HBase cluster is scheduled to be destroyed.
+The cluster settings are retained in HDFS.

+The `--waittime` argument can specify a time in seconds to wait for the cluster to be destroyed.

+If an unknown (or already frozen) cluster is named, no error is returned.

 ### getconf \<cluster>  \[--out file] \[--format xml|properties]

 Get the configuration properties needed for hbase clients to connect to the cluster.
 Hadoop XML format files (the default) and Java properties files can be generated.
 The output can be streamed to the console in `stdout`, or it can be saved to a file.

+### list \<cluster>

+List running Hoya clusters visible to the user.

+If a cluster name is given and there is no running cluster with that name, an error is returned.

+### status \<cluster>

+Get the status of the named Hoya cluster

+### thaw \<cluster>

+Resume a frozen cluster: recreate the cluster from its previous state.
+This will include a best-effort attempt to create the same number of nodes as before, though their locations may be different.
+The same zookeeper bindings as before will be used.

+If a cluster is already running, this is a no-op

 ## Unimplemented